Redspot barb

 The redspot barb (Enteromius kerstenii) is a species of freshwater cyprinid fish found in East Africa.
 It is named for the large, orange-red spot found on each operculum.

 According to FishBase, the South African Enteromius tangandensis (also referred to as "redsport barb") is a synonym of E. kerstenii, whereas the Catalog of Fishes lists them as separate species.

+Size

+This species reaches a length of 9.0 cm.

+Etymology

-The fish is named in honor of Otto Kersten (1839-1900), an early explorer of Mount Kilimanjaro, who sent a small collection of fishes to Peters, including the type specimen of this species.
+The fish is named in honor of Otto Kersten (1839–1900), an early explorer of Mount Kilimanjaro, who sent a small collection of fishes to Peters, including the type specimen of this species.